 In Nebraska, agriculture means survival.
 91% of the land is used for farming and ranching in our state; but how is it used to provide goods and services?
 Students engaged in this lesson will dive into what products and services drive our states economy while also learning about other commodities around the nation through an online, interactive map.Schedule a Virtual Visit

 Nebraska State Standard Connection: SS 5.2.4.a Describe the historical role of innovation and entrepreneurship in a market economy.

 Farmers will need to grow 60% MORE food than we do today to feed the population in 2050.
 How will they do it?
 In this lesson, students will discover technologies that have been used on farms to preserve the earth by completing their own agricultural technology timeline.Schedule a Virtual Visit

 Nebraska State Standard Connection: SS 5.2.1.a Describe how competition among sellers results in lower costs and prices, higher product quality, and better customer service.

 “Cannot predict now” - an answer straight from the magic eight ball.
 Predicting the price of the futures market can be both complicated and risky.
 A lot of planning goes into the sale of a farmer’s crop.
 In order to make the most money, a farmer must predict when he or she will receive the best price for the crop, sometimes even before the crop is planted or harvested resulting in competition among buyers and sellers.
-In this lesson, students will use M&M’s to see what it is like to predict the futures with their “crop” in hopes of making the most money.
+In this lesson, students will use explore the futures market and careers within this sector of the agriculture industry by selling and saving M&M candies.Schedule a Virtual Visit

 Have you participated in a Classroom Visit?
 Please volunteer feedback and comments about your recent participation in a Nebraska Agriculture in the Classroom Visit.
 All feedback is welcome and will help us to improve the program.
 In addition, stories are an important tool for education and fundraising efforts.
 Please share your story with us!